tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 In Mélange, each GPU type (1a) passes through a one-time offline profiling step (2) to measure GPU performance across request sizes and rates.
 Then, given the profiling results and an LLM service definition (1b), Mélange’s objective is to choose a GPU allocation for the service workload that minimizes cost.
 To do so, we frame the allocation task as a cost-aware bin packing problem, where bins are GPUs and items are slices of the workload.
 We formulate the problem as an integer linear program (ILP) and efficiently solve with an off-the-shelf solver (3).
 Upon solution, Mélange produces the GPU allocation that can serve the LLM service at minimal cost while adhering to the service SLO (4).

 Mélange’s strength stems from two key properties.
-First, it is heterogeneity-aware.
+First, it is *heterogeneity-aware*.
 Mélange’s profiling and ILP formulation account for the large diversity of GPU types and LLM services, enabling efficient navigation of heterogeneous GPU types given a service specification.
-Second, Mélange is flexible.
+Second, Mélange is *flexible*.
 The inputs (1a, 1b) can be flexibly modified to include new generations of GPUs or alternative definitions of SLO, ensuring Mélange is effective for diverse services.

 ## Experimental Results

 We evaluated Mélange's performance using various GPU types (NVIDIA L4, A10G, A100, and H100), model sizes (Llama2-7b and Llama2-70b), and TPOT SLOs (40ms, 120ms).
 To capture a range of service scenarios, we use three datasets: for short-context tasks (interactive chat) we use the Chatbot Arena [dataset](https://huggingface.co/datasets/lmsys/lmsys-chat-1m), for long-contex tasks (document summarization) we use the Pubmed [dataset](https://huggingface.co/datasets/ccdv/pubmed-summarization), and for a mixed-context setting we create a synthetic dataset of 80% short-context and 20% long-context requests.
 We compare to baselines that use only a single GPU type.
 Our results indicate substantial cost reductions in diverse service settings:

-- **Short-Context Tasks (Interactive Chats):** Mélange achieved 15-77% cost reduction compared to single-GPU strategies.
+- **Short-Context Tasks (Interactive Chats):** In Plots 7 & 8, Mélange achieves 15-77% cost reduction (120ms SLO) and 9-68% reduction (40ms SLO) compared to single-GPU strategies.
+At 1-2 req/s, H100/A100 are underutilzed, makeing L4/A10G the economic option..
+However, as the rate increases, L4/A10G’s cost advantage reduces as A100/H100 are better utilized, yet they remain competitive with A100 even at higher request rates due to their T/$ advantage for smaller request sizes.
+Conversely, at a 40ms SLO, A10G/L4 show much higher relative costs due to their increased latency, requiring more instances to meet the tight deadline.
+Mélange adapts by allocating more L4/A10G at 120ms SLO and more A100 at 40ms SLO, consistently reducing overall cost.
-- **Long-Context Tasks (Document Summarization):** Cost reductions ranged from 2-33%.
+- **Long-Context Tasks (Document Summarization):** In Plots 9 & 10, Mélange achieves 15-33% cost reduction (120ms SLO) and 2-22% reduction (40ms SLO).
+A100 generally achieves higher T/$ for the request sizes in PubMed, evidenced by the 120ms setting where A100-only is consistently cheaper than H100-only.
+However, when SLO tightens to 40ms, H100 is the clear winner due to H100’s lower inference latency.
+Again, Mélange adapts to these dynamics by allocating a greater share of A100s at a looser SLO, and more H100s as the SLO is tightened.
-- **Mixed-Context Workloads:** Mélange provided cost savings of up to 13-51%.
+- **Mixed-Context Tasks (Chat with Documents):** In Plots 11 & 12, Mélange achieves 13-51% cost reduction (120ms SLO) and 4-51% reduction (40ms SLO).
+Compared to the PubMed workload, A100-only has much greater cost efficiency in the Mixed workload than H100 due to a greater portion of short-context requests, for which A100 achieves greater T/$.
+Mélange capitalizes by using more A100 than H100, but it also uses L4/A10Gs for small requests, enabling even further cost reduction.

 The results validate the core observations that request size, request rate, and SLOs jointly determine GPU cost efficiency.
 As any of these LLM service characteristics vary, Mélange flexibly adjusts its GPU allocation and mixes GPU types to exploit their heterogeneity.
 This consistently delivers the most cost efficient allocation, achieving up to a 77% cost reduction.